SenseNet/sncom-resources/_docs/tutorials/starting-out-with-mvc.md

         snadmin install-webpages
         ```

 After the steps above, you will have an MVC application with sensenet ECM 7.0 integrated.
-The remaining part of this post is about how to add a basic CRUD functionality for content items in Visual Studio.
+The remaining part of this article is about how to add a basic CRUD functionality for content items in Visual Studio.

 > It is important to make sure when working with a sensenet ECM web application that you shut down the application properly when you update the server code.
 This means stopping the IIS Express site so that sensenet ECM can release the index write lock correctly - otherwise you would have to delete that file manually when you start the app next time.